Fishing Rights

 The grant of a right of fishing is a right to fish and carry away fish caught.
 This is a proprietary right which may be asserted against others who wrongfully interfere with it, even in the absence of special damages.

-The owner of land abutting a non-tidal river is entitled to the soil to the centre.
+The owner of land abutting a non-tidal river is presumed entitled to the soil to the centre.
 The right attaches to leases of the adjoining land in the absence of a reservation or implicit limitation to the contrary.

-The presumption in favour of the adjoining owner may be rebutted if it is shown that the circumstances at the time of grant were such that there was no intention to transfer the fishery to the mid-river.
+The presumption in favour of the adjoining owner may be rebutted if it is shown that the circumstances at the time of the grant were such that there was no intention to transfer the fishery to the mid-river.
 That riparian owner must be able to show that the right has been exercised exclusive of the owner of the fishery.
-Proof of regular fishing by the alleged fishery owner would rebut the presumption.
-The riparian owner may have a common fishery or be a tenant in common of the fishery or may have no rights at all.

 In non-tidal, non-flowing water such as canals or a reservoir, the right of the fishery is presumptively that of the owner of the soil.
 He may deal with it as he sees fit.
-In the case of canals, constructed under legislative authority, there may be provision in relation to the fisheries.
+In the case of canals constructed under legislative authority, there may be provision in relation to the fisheries.
 Some rivers may be canalised with the rights of fishery remaining in the original owners.
 Canalised non-tidal rivers have no public right of fishery.

-Generally, the fishery in a non-tidal river extend to the mid-point.
+Generally, the fishery in a non-tidal river extends to the mid-point.
 In some cases, it may extend the whole width of the river.
 The mid-point is determined by a hypothetical line down the middle of the riverbed.

-The bed is the part that is always under water and the part that is either covered in water or left bare as water supply increases and diminishes and which is sufficient to contain the water at its mean stage during the entire year.
-Where the river changes its course or width the boundary will follow the alterations.
+The bed is the part that is always under water and the part that is either covered in water or left bare as the water supply increases and diminishes and which is sufficient to contain the water at its mean stage during the entire year.
+Where the river changes its course or width, the boundary will follow the alterations.

 The owner of a fishery does not necessarily have a right to land, fish along the banks or use the bank for the purpose of fishing.
 It may be possible to exercise the right by boats without interfering with the adjoining bank.
 The right to use a fishing path or bank may be obtained by prescription.
 It may be obtained relative to a corporeal or incorporeal fishery.